Why we love it

 FOR THE CHOCOLATE GINGER SAUCE

-- Place the water, sugar and ginger in a saucepan and bring to a simmer.
+- Place the water, sugar and ginger in a saucepan and bring to a simmer over medium heat.
 Add the pears and poach for 10 minutes.
 Remove the pears, but retain the syrup for later.
 Drain the pears on paper towel while you prepare the cake.

-- Mix the almond meal, cocoa, ground ginger, baking powder and salt together.
-With the beater on low, slowly pour it into the butter mixture until combined.
+- Dry ingredients: Mix the almond meal, cocoa, ground ginger, baking powder and salt together in a separate bowl.
+With the beater on low, slowly pour it into the wet ingredients until combined.

 - Arrange the pears in the bottom of the cake tin, flat side down.
-Pour over and gently level out the batter.
+Pour over and gently level out the chocolate cake batter.

-- Bake for 50 - 55 minutes until the top looks dry and a toothpick comes out with just a moist crumb or two.
+- Bake in your preheated oven for 50 – 55 minutes until the top looks dry and a toothpick comes out with just a moist crumb or two.

 - Allow to cool for half an hour before removing the springform tin.
-Transfer to a cake plate and allow to cool completely.
+Flip up the right way onto a wire rack so the pears are on top and allow to cool completely.